martinkearn/Content/Blogs/Processing Github Webhooks with Azure Functions.md

 # Processing Github Webhooks with Azure Functions

-I recently had a requirement where I needed to react to a push event on a GitHub repository and do some data processing on what was pushed.
+I recently had a need to react to a push event on a GitHub repository and do some data processing on what was pushed.

 GitHub expose webhooks for a wide range of events so I looked into using Azure Functions and webhooks to respond to the GitHub push event.